-Pregnancy test are like the lottery, the result in one single moment can change your life forever.
+Pregnancy tests are like the lottery – in one single moment, the result can change your life forever.
 The only difference is, if you are not ready to have a family, testing negative or losing the lottery can bring you some relief.
-Some of us are anxious to start a family and others have had unexpected things happen in life like an unprotected romantic encounter.
-Dealing with buying a test applicator for the first time can be a bit scary if you never had done this before.
-But we will take the unknown out of how to use a pregnancy test, and tell you how pregnancy test work and what is the different between products sold on the market.
+Some of us are anxious to start a family, while others have had unexpected things happen such as an unprotected sexual encounter.
+Dealing with buying a test applicator for the first time can be daunting if you have never done this before.
+Here, we take the unknown out of how to use a pregnancy test, tell you how they work and what the different is between the various products on the market.

-Pregnancy tests work based on hormones.
-The tests contain material that can detect the pregnancy hormone HCG in your urine.
+Pregnancy tests work based on hormones and contain material that can detect the pregnancy hormone HCG (human chorionic gonadotropin) in your urine.
 This hormone is produced by the body when a fertilized egg is implanted in the uterine wall, about a week after fertilization.
-HCG (human chorionic gonadotropin) maintains the pregnancy and causes the embryo to develop properly.
-Every day of your pregnancy your body generates a little more of the HCG hormone.
-Its concentration is highest after two or three months of pregnancy.
+HCG maintains the pregnancy and causes the embryo to develop properly.
+Every day of your pregnancy, your body generates a little more of the HCG hormone, with its concentration being highest after two or three months of pregnancy.

 Which pregnancy test?

-- Test stick- a home test in the form of a stick on which you urinate.
+A home HCG test in the form of a stick on which you urinate.
 You can also hold the stick in some urine which you have collected in a cup.

-- Test Cassette- a home test with which you have to instill some urine in a test box with a pipette.
+A home HCG test with which you have to instil some urine in a test box with a pipette.

-The result of the test are easy to read.
+The results of HCG tests are easy to read.
 After the urine is absorbed by the stick or test cassette, one or two lines will appear in the result window within minutes:

-There are pregnancy tests that reflect the results in text (‘Pregnant’ / ‘Not Pregnant’), and there are even tests that indicate how long you have been pregnant.
+There are some HCG tests that reflect the results in text (‘Pregnant’ / ‘Not Pregnant’), and even those that indicate how long you have been pregnant.

 When to test?